localstack/docs/content/en/user-guide/aws/fis/index.md

 ## Concepts

-FIS defines the following conceptual elements:
+FIS defines the following elements:

 1. Action: Type of fault to introduce
 1. Target: Resources to be impacted
 1. Duration of the disruption.

+Together this is termed as an Experiment.
-After the designated time, FIS restores systems to their original state or ceases introducing faults.
+After the designated time, FIS restores systems to their original state and/or ceases introducing faults.

 FIS actions can be categorized into two main types: